 LMI impact reporting on CRA military programs

-To assist banks with preparing for CRA examinations, GoVA provides quarterly data and reports detailing the project’s impact on LMI individuals.
+To assist banks with preparing for CRA examinations, the GoVA platform produces quarterly data and reports detailing the project’s impact on LMI individuals.

-GoVA gathers data from scholarship users with a combination of tracking and reporting strategies, including:
+Data is gathered from scholarship users through a combination of tracking and reporting strategies, including:

-• Personal outreach from the Concierge Center to gather household income and additional metrics as required
+- Personal outreach to gather household income and additional metrics as required

-GoVA can provide the following LMI reporting metrics on a quarterly basis:
+The following LMI reporting metrics are available on a quarterly basis:

 Additional reporting data can be discussed, based on each bank’s CRA evaluations.